 - Lay bacon on a rimmed, parchment lined baking sheet.
 Cook until crisp, about 12-15 minutes.
 You can bake these at the same time as the buns, but this make extend cooking time.

-- Remove bacon from cooking sheet and set aside to cool on a paper towel.
-This will absorb extra grease.
+- Remove bacon from cooking sheet and set aside to cool.
 Reserve the grease left on the baking sheet and store in an airtight jar in the fridge to use for cooking.

 - Once bacon has cooled, store until use.

-- Add thawed grass fed beef, maple syrup, green onion, and cilantro to a bowl and mix to combine.
+- Add ground pork, garlic, green onion, and cilantro to a bowl and mix to combine.

-- You can choose to either bake or saute these sliders.
+- You can choose to either bake or saute these sausage patties.